 Part of the functions of a company's logistics department focuses on the careful control of the movement of products.
-With this, traceability and consequently artificial vision acquire an added value in any industrial process.
+With this, traceability and consequently machine vision acquire an added value in any industrial process.

 To establish this control it is essential to integrate a process of reading and storing the data relating to each product in a reliable and automated way.
 In order to achieve this objective, a vision system is implemented which offers a high efficiency reading at not at all negligible speeds (around one hundred readings per second).